You Are NYSAE

 - Volunteers not accommodated in 2017-18 for a volunteer assignment shall receive priority consideration if they resubmit a sign-up form by July 2, 2018.

 - Volunteers who have served for more than three years on the same committee may be asked to serve on a different committee.
 This is designed to help include newer members and rotate proven talent throughout the volunteer structure.

-- You may appeal any of these policies by attaching a letter to the chairman-elect outlining your reactions and/or qualifications.
+- You may appeal any of these policies by attaching a letter to the president outlining your reactions and/or qualifications.